morganjwilliams/gs2020-python4geochem/README.md

 <img src="https://img.shields.io/badge/License-MIT-blue.svg" alt="License: MIT License">
 </a>

-This is a Binder-enabled repository to accompany the abstract "Building Open Source Geochemical Research Tools in Python" for Session 06d (Information, Innovation, and Knowledge in Microanalytical Mass Spectrometry;
+This is a Binder-enabled repository to accompany the abstract "Building Open Source Geochemical Research Tools in Python" for Goldschmidt 2020 Session 06d (Information, Innovation, and Knowledge in Microanalytical Mass Spectrometry;
 12:30-13:30 Thursday June 25 AWST/ 18:30-19:30 Wednesday June 24 HST).